jkukatzki/spacetime-svelte-group-chat-example/README.md

 - **Automatic subscriptions** that clean up when no longer needed
 - **Reactive state** on its .rows variable
 - **WHERE clause filtering** with type-checked column names
-- **Per Query client side filtering** the spacetimeDB sdk compiles all queries into one but the rows inside the query are filtered according to the where clause
+- **Per Query client side filtering** since the SpacetimeDB SDK callbacks belonging to a table are combined and don't hold information to what query they were called by
+  // This could be improved by bypassing the filtering if the table has only one subscription that could be registered in the SpacetimeContext
 ### Constructor

 ```typescript